Ghana had best strategies in dealing with COVID-19 – Prof. Gyapong

 The public health physician further expressed worry over how the country lost its guard along the process which he said made the case count surge so high along the process.

 “Along the line, we dropped our guard as if the battle was over.
-The electioneering campaigns, Christmas and end-of-year festivities, then the second wave hit us.
+The electioneering campaigns, Christmas and end of year festivities, then the second wave hit us.
 We became reckless as a country, and complacency sets in, among other things.
-We neglected all the good things we talked about, complete neglect of social distance, as if everything was over.
+We neglected all the good things we talked about, and complete neglect social distance as if everything was over.

 “And I’m sure you remember the case in which the police had to investigate the Christ Embassy for being extremely reckless.
 Organizing large gatherings, beach parties, end of year enjoyment.
 After the December campaigns, dinners and all that, the numbers started shooting up” he indicated.